mrvasil/ppe_finder/README.md

 ## About

-Something that will help you find the names of Personal Protective Equipment in the general list of purchase items.
+The bot provides functionality to help classify Personal Protective Equipment (PPE) items from a general list of purchase items.
+It can process Excel files and provide categorization results directly in Telegram.

+## Usage

+You can interact with this bot on Telegram by searching for [@ppe_find_bot](https://t.me/ppe_find_bot)

 ## Prerequisites